Texas Chess Association: Online Tournament Innovation

 In addition to traditional over-the-board play, the Texas Chess Association has supported and experimented with online tournament formats, particularly during and after the COVID-19 pandemic.
 One notable example was a manually paired, online quick chess championship hosted by TCA in 2021.
 The event, directed by FIDE International Arbiter Judit Sztaray, required advanced planning and real-time coordination, and was highlighted in an article detailing the challenges and lessons learned from organizing a manually paired online event.

 In March 2021, Texas Chess Association partnered with ChessKid.com to run the Texas State ChessKid Online Scholastic Championships, a statewide digital event that brought together hundreds of K-12 players in a fully virtual format.
 The event featured multiple grade-level sections and included participation incentives, trophies, and digital fair play monitoring.

 Texas Junior Invitational

 In 2025, the Texas Chess Association revived the Texas Junior Invitational as a premier online event featuring the top scholastic players from across the state.
 Each of Texas’s ten scholastic regions selected representatives to compete, along with the top finishers from the North and South State Scholastic Championships.

 The event serves as a pathway to US Chess’s national invitationals, including the Denker, Barber, Rockefeller, and Haring tournaments.
 By restructuring the qualification process, TCA ensured that every region had representation and that the highest-performing players statewide had a fair and accessible opportunity to advance.

+Lone Star Cup

+The Lone Star Cup is an online team championship that features the top-performing scholastic teams from the Texas Scholastic State Championships.
+The competition is divided into four sections, Primary, Elementary, Middle School, and High School, with each section awarding its own Lone Star Cup to determine the top team in that division statewide.
+On March 21st, 2026, the Primary division competed crowning the first champion with BASIS Plano winning the inaugural event.